DiegoAraque21/Implementacion-de-Metodos-Computacionales/README.md

 # Implementacion-de-Metodos-Computacionales

-Repository for the class where all my homeworks and projects are
+All the homeworks and projects from the class